nlp4musa/music-crs-evaluator/readme.md

 # Music CRS Evaluator

-Official evaluation framework for the **Conversational Music Recommendation System Challenge**.
+Official evaluation framework for the **The RecSys Challenge 2026 Conversational Music Recommendation System Challenge**.
+Music-CRS focuses on the evolving landscape of music discovery, where static recommendation lists are being replaced by dynamic, conversational interactions.
+As users increasingly interact with AI through natural language, there is a critical need for systems that can seamlessly integrate Natural Language Understanding (NLU) with high-precision Recommender Systems (RecSys).
+This challenge aims to push the boundaries of how AI understands nuanced user preferences, explores musical tastes through dialogue, and provides contextually relevant track recommendations.

 This repository provides standardized tools to evaluate music recommendation systems on the **TalkPlay Data Challenge** datasets.
 Participants must follow the strict inference JSON format specified below to ensure their submissions can be properly evaluated.